ifstudio/lx-collection-teaser_v1/README.md

+# Start it up

+Run 'yarn install' in the root directory and upon completion run 'yarn start' to fire up the application.

+After you've made your changes, be sure to 'git add, git commit and push'.
+Any push to the master branch on Github will automatically redeploy the web site.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>